f-t-s/al-folio/_projects/cgd.markdown

 One downside of Newton's method in nonconvex optimization is that its update rule can amount to players choosing their local *worst* strategy if the critical point is a local maximum instead of a local minimum.
 This can be countered by adaptive choice of step sizes, trust-region methods, or cubic regularization, but a distinct benefit of first order methods is that their updates always amount to optimal strategies of the local game.
-Thus, bilinear approximation preserves this important propery while at the same time leading to an interactive local problem.
+Bilinear approximation preserves this important property while at the same time leading to an interactive local problem.

 #### Reason 3: Fully exploiting first order regularity

-Many if not most competitive optimization problems have the structure
+Many competitive optimization problems have the structure

 $$ f(x,y) = \Phi\left(X(x), Y(y)\right), $$ \\
 $$ g(x,y) = \Theta\left(X(x), Y(y)\right), $$